a-karma/Bogor_Workshop/DAY_1/Session2.md

 Let's have a look at `instructors_list.txt` first, you can print the content on screen using `cat`.

-As the name suggests, this files contains the list of the workshop instructors along with their affiliations and their status.
 Unfortunately, the fields are not well defined because each word is separated by a space. let's try to fix these formatting issues.

 First of all we need to separate the last two fields (affiliation and status) from the instructors' names.